-Canon 1D versus Panasonic GH4
+Canon 1D vs Panasonic GH4

-The Canon EOS-1D and the Panasonic Lumix DMC-GH4 are two digital cameras that were revealed to the public, respectively, in September 2001 and February 2014.
+The Canon EOS-1D and the Panasonic Lumix DMC-GH4 are two digital cameras that were announced, respectively, in September 2001 and February 2014.
 The 1D is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (GH4) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 15.9 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is considerably smaller (50 percent) than the Canon 1D.
 Moreover, the GH4 is substantially lighter (65 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.